Mexican companies (including subsidiaries of foreign companies), as well as permanent establishments in Mexico of foreign companies are subject to:

 QUESTIONS & ANSWERS

-Question: how can I operate in Mexico through an agent but without creating a permanent
+Question: How can I operate in Mexico through an agent but without creating a permanent establishment?

 Answer: Make sure you (i) fulfill the requirements under Mexican tax law to take advantage of the benefits under the treaty; (ii) have a well-written contract with your agent; (iii) manage your agency relationship in accordance with the terms of the contract and develop and maintain the proper paper trail that supports the terms of the contract; (iv) in general, do not require your agent to hold himself out as an extension of your company in Mexico or exercise powers of attorney on your behalf except in very limited circumstances.